TurboSign API Integration

 Performance

-- Connection pooling: Reuse HTTP connections for multiple requests
+- Use connection pooling for multiple requests

 Document Preparation